asadfarr/CodersCaveBusinessAnalyticsIntern/README.md

 # CodersCaveBusinessAnalyticsIntern
-Phase 2 :  Golden Task - <b> Evaluate the ROI of marketing campaigns </b>
+Phase 2 :  Normal Task - <b> Customer Sentiment Analysis and Feedback Insights </b>
 <br>
-Build a robust Marketing Campaign ROI Evaluation System that allows businesses to assess the effectiveness of their marketing efforts and optimize their strategies.
-The objective is to create a comprehensive tool that analyzes various marketing channels, measures key performance indicators (KPIs), and calculates the return on investment (ROI) to inform data-driven decision-making.
+Create a powerful Customer Sentiment Analysis system that delves into customer reviews to decipher sentiments, extract valuable insights, and pinpoint areas for improvement.
+The goal is to leverage natural language processing (NLP) techniques to gain a deep understanding of customer sentiments expressed in reviews, helping businesses enhance customer satisfaction and refine their products or services.